ot4i/app-connect-templates/resources/markdown/Retrieve leads from Insightly and add the lead data to Microsoft Power BI_instructions.md

 2. Connect to the following accounts by using your credentials:
    - **Microsoft Power BI**
    - **Insightly**
-3. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.
+3. To start the flow, in the banner click **Start flow**.

 Use this template to retrieve lead records from Insightly, and the lead data is added to Microsoft Power BI.
 In this example, the lead data is inserted into a Microsoft Power BI dataset.
-This data helps analyse and visualise the data patterns in reports.
+This data helps analyze and visualize the data patterns in reports.